|Tennessee Governor Isham Harris|

 April 16, 1705 - Queen Anne of England knighted Isaac Newton.

 April 16, 1738 - Henry Clinton was born in Newfoundland, Canada.
 In 1778, he was promoted to commander in chief of Britain's North American forces.

-April 16, 1825 – During his tour of the United States, after stopping briefly at Duncan's Point, eight miles below Baton Rouge, the Marquis de Lafayette is received in Baton Rouge for a reception and banquet, leaving just before nightfall.
+April 16, 1825 – During his tour of the United States, after stopping briefly at Duncan's Point, eight miles below Baton Rouge, La., the Marquis de Lafayette was received in Baton Rouge for a reception and banquet, leaving just before nightfall.